Functions: Generic Functions

 setconstraint!(mpc::PredictiveController; <keyword arguments>) -> mpc

-Set the constraint parameters of the PredictiveController mpc.
+Set the bound constraint parameters of the PredictiveController mpc.

 The predictive controllers support both soft and hard constraints, defined by: